ZupIT/horusec/horusec-cli/README.md

 SecurityTool: HorusecLeaks
 Confidence: HIGH
 File: tmp.json
-Code: "code": "password = 'thisisnotapassword' #nohusky",
+Code: "code": "password = 'thisisnotapassword'",
 Details: Hard-coded password
 The software contains hard-coded credentials, such as a password or cryptographic key, which it uses for its own inbound authentication, outbound communication to external components, or encryption of internal data.
 For more information checkout the CWE-798 (https://cwe.mitre.org/data/definitions/798.html) advisory.
 Type: Vulnerability